 |Up to 14 days

 If you want to know whether your balance transfer is complete, check your credit card account.
 Some lenders provide an option for you to track your balance transfer’s status online, which makes it easy to track its progress.

-You can initiate a balance transfer online in a matter of minutes.
-You will need to provide some personal information such as your name, address and Social Security number.
+You can initiate a balance transfer online in a matter of minutes with personal information that includes your name, address and Social Security Number.

-When your balance transfer has been authorized and processed, it will appear as a debit on the card to which you transferred the balance.
-In other words: If you transfer a $1,000 balance from the Capital One Venture Rewards Credit Card to the Citi® Double Cash Card, your transfer will be complete when the $1,000 is debited from your Citi Double Cash account.
+After your balance transfer has been authorized and processed, it will appear as a debit on the card to which you transferred the balance.
+In other words: If you transfer a $1,000 balance from the Capital One Venture Rewards Credit Card to the Citi Double Cash® Card, your transfer will be complete when the $1,000 is debited from your Citi Double Cash account.
 (Don’t forget to factor in any balance transfer fees.)

-You’ll also want to double-check your original credit card after your balance transfer has finished processing to ensure there isn’t any remaining balance on the card that needs to be paid off.
-Sometimes, people assume they’re transferring the entire balance on their credit card without realizing a few purchases haven’t been posted to the card account yet, leaving them with an unexpected balance on their old credit card.
+You’ll also want to double-check your original credit card after your balance transfer completes to ensure there isn’t a remaining balance on the card that you need to pay off.

 What to do if your balance transfer is delayed